 - Place all of the ingredients into a large saucepan

 - Slowly melt the ingredients together before bringing to the boil, at this point the cranberries will begin to make a popping sound as they burst

 - Leave the mixture to simmer for about 10 – 15 minutes, after which the cranberries will have burst & the mixture will have started to thicken & become pulpy

-- Pour into sterilised jars & leave to cool
+- Decant into a clean, sterilised jar & leave to completely cool